TewPingz/LunarClientAPI/README.md

 1. Navigate to the repository home directory
 2. Run `mvn clean install`
-3. Find the compiled jar at `target/LunarClientAPI.jar`
+3. Find the compiled jars at `Plugin/target/LunarClient-Plugin-version.jar` and `API/target/LunarClient-API-version.jar`

 ## Contributing